fioncat/kube-ansible/README.md

 - 10.0.0.4: The `worker` node.

 `etcd` will be integrated into the 3 `control-plane` nodes.

+In addition, you will need a machine to execute the Ansible Playbook.
+It should be able to access the cluster machines and have SSH key-based authentication configured.

 Edit [inventory/all](inventory/all) and add the above nodes.
 Note that the first `control-plane` node is used to initialize the cluster and should be configured in the `init` group separately, instead of in the `master` group: